 Follow the steps below to start your semester in Sakai.

-Log in to Sakai and view your Course Site
+Log in to Sakai and View Your Course Sites

-Your Course Sites display in the Quicklinks bar (along the top of the screen) or click My Active Sites to display all sites.
+Your course sites display along the top of the screen or click More Sites to display all sites.
 If your sites do not display correctly, please contact the OIT Help Desk.

 Combine Identical Course Sections to Create a Supersection (if needed)